 - Megamind vs Metro Man.

 - Die Hard: Cowboy Cop John McClane vs. criminal mastermind Hans Gruber.
-There's a reason it was the former Trope Namer of The Villain Makes the Plot.
+There's a reason it was the former Trope Namer of Villains Act, Heroes React.

-- The Green Lantern movie has lazy, irresponsible and pretty vacant Hal Jordan fighting the shy, intelligent, hark-working, under appreciated Hector Hammond.
+- The Green Lantern movie has lazy, irresponsible and pretty vacant Hal Jordan fighting the shy, intelligent, hard-working, under appreciated Hector Hammond.

 - The original Dragonlance book series.
 Raistlin Majere was sickly and physically weak, highly intelligent and gradually turned to evil.
 His brother Caramon is strong, slow-thinking and a good guy.